Last updated:

 Tips for the first night

-• Level the camper calmly
+• Level the camper at your own pace

 • Connect to power, if available

-• Test the water, gas and lighting
+• Test the water, gas, and lighting

 • Extend the awning and get your bearings